 In essence, companies don't need any one worker, but they do need all of them.

-The contributions of labor unions have had a lasting impact on modern society.
-Many of the benefits we enjoy today are directly attributed to the collective efforts of labor unions, such as:
+Many of the benefits we enjoy today are thanks to the collective efforts of labor unions, such as:

-As part of the American workforce, every employee has the right to form or join a labor union, provided they are not in management positions.
-So anyone can start the process.
+The vast majority of American workers have the legal right to form or join a labor union.
+So almost anyone can start the process.
 Here's what it looks like:

 Employees decide on a bargaining unit, such as their entire workplace or specific departments, and start organizing support for their union among workers in that unit.
 While momentum is building, organizing is typically kept secret from the boss to avoid retaliation and to delay the company from hiring union busters to oppose the effort.